-The most user friendly permit in the State of Florida – only available right here in beautiful Miami Beach!
+The most user-friendly permit in the State of Florida – only available right here in beautiful Miami Beach!
 Citywide permits allow filming and photography on public property throughout Miami Beach (this does not include residentially zoned areas) without having any exclusivity to a certain area.
-In other words, free access to film throughout the City on an as needed basis.
+In other words, free access to film throughout the City on an as-needed basis.
 In order to qualify for this permit, cast & crew size must be under 12 people with handheld equipment, and cannot interfere with pedestrian and vehicular traffic or impact any businesses.
-These permits are ideal for reality shows, host stand ups, b-roll and fashion & portrait photography shoots and generally do not require an off-duty officers, although there are exceptions at the discretion of the Film & Print Office.
-Citywide permits can be requested up to 1 month at a time as long as the insurance and indemnity on file are active.
+These permits are ideal for reality shows, host stand-ups, b-roll, and fashion & portrait photography shoots and generally do not require off-duty officers, although there are exceptions at the discretion of the Film & Print Office.
+Citywide permits can be requested for up to 1 month at a time as long as the insurance and indemnity on file are active.

 Does the beach fall under a Citywide permit?

 Yes, the beach is public property in a non-residential area, so it would fall under a Citywide permit subject to the same Citywide terms as non-beach areas (Miami Beach does not have any private beaches).
 Please note that Productions with Citywide permits cannot interfere with a beachfront concessionaire (beach chair rentals, snack huts, Jet Ski rental, etc.) without the concessionaire’s prior written approval.